Johnny9527/LCFC_2019/MySDDs.md

 ## Solution Design Documents (SDDs)

-Before I joined the LCFC, our company has already run a Windchill PLM system for years, and it is mainly used in the business group of Notebook manufacturing.
+Before I joined the LCFC, LCFC has already run a Windchill PLM system for years, and it is mainly used in the business group of
+Notebook manufacturing.
 In this repository, I will called this old PLM system as "NB-PLM".
 As our company want to expand business into Server industry, therefore, the goal of my team was to establish a new PLM that will mainly focus on the business group of Server manufacturing, and we called this new PLM system as "Server-PLM".
 In this repository, I will share parts of the internal SDDs that I made in LCFC.